 GALVESTON, Texas -- Jesus Salinas is a rare talent.

-He always had a passion for music, and first started playing percussion using prosthetics.
+Jesus always had a passion for music, and first started playing percussion using prosthetics.
 Then he and his band director came up with an easier way, using sweatbands to attach mallets to his arms.
-Together, theyre pushing the boundaries.
+Together, they're pushing the boundaries.

-For Salinas, the key to success is having the right attitude.
+For Jesus, the key to success is having the right attitude.

 High school percussionist finds passion for music despite burn injuries